nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `redit 1 c/Food was decent. r/3` edits the content and rating of the 1st review to be `Food was decent.` and `3` respectively.
 * `redit 2 d/20/09/2022` edits the date of the 2nd review to be `20/09/2022`.
-* `redit 2 t/` Clears all existing tags of 2nd review.
+* `redit 2 t/` Clears all existing tags of the 2nd review.

 ### Finding a stall: `sfind`